AstunTechnology/nrw-metadata-portal-docs/docs/Metadata_Elements.rst

 **Distributor** Who is the responsible organisation for releasing the data where applicable.

 **Custodian** Who is the organisaion responsible for maintaining the data resource.

+*Note: If you can't find the organisation then please contact your Data Discovery Administrator*

 Extent - Geographic bounding box
 --------------------------------